CallMeGenevieve/unique-replay-name/README.md

 Please set your replay name and the counter *before* starting to record replays because the settings don't save yet.

 # Features
-- hit `S` (or your custom hotkey) to automatically set a unique replay name.
+- hit `S` (or your custom hotkey for saving replays) to automatically set a unique replay name.
 - choose between two modes:
     - **Counting Mode:** Set a replay name and use a counter that ticks up every time you save a replay with this method.
     - **Time Mode:** Adds the current time to the replay name